mittagessen/kraken/docs/vgsl.rst

         m = softmax

 Adds a 2D convolution with kernel size `(y, x)` and `d` output channels, applying the selected nonlinearity.
-The stride can be adjusted with the optional last two parameters.
+Stride and dilation can be adjusted with the optional last two parameters. `T` gives a transposed convolution.
+For transposed convolutions, several output sizes are possible for the same configuration.
+The system will try to match the output size of the different branches of parallel blocks, however, this will only work if the transposed convolution directly proceeds the confluence of the parallel branches, and if the branches with fixed output size come first in the definition of the parallel block.
+Hence, out of `(I [Cr3,3,8,2,2 CTr3,3,8,2,2])`, `([Cr3,3,8,2,2 CTr3,3,8,2,2] I)` and `(I [Cr3,3,8,2,2 CTr3,3,8,2,2 Gn8])` only the first variant will behave correctly.

 Recurrent Layers
 ----------------